i don't get massages for myself. why should i get one for my pet?

 An initial consultation is required for all new clients.
-This is a key meeting where we will review your dog's health and behavior history, discuss why you are initiating canine massage for your dog, and what your goals are.
-Importantly, the first session is also a time for me to begin building trust with your dog, and to start performing massage and bodywork.
+This is a key meeting where we will review your pet’s health and behavior history, discuss why you are initiating massage therapy, and chat about what your goals are.
+Importantly, the first session is also a time for me to begin building trust with your pet, and to start performing massage and bodywork.

-Don't be surprised if your dog does not just lie down and start enjoying the massage right away.
-Massage is "touch with intent" and even though it is gentle, it may feel different to dogs who are used to a general ear scratch, head pat, or belly rub.
+Don't be surprised if your pet does not just lie down and start enjoying the massage right away.
+Massage is "touch with intent" and even though it is gentle, it may feel different to pets who are used to a general ear or neck scratch, head pat, or belly rub.

-It's important that you know that I listen hard to your dog, and never use forceful restraint or techniques.
-For some dogs, it takes longer to trust a stranger and be receptive to their touch.
-My goal is that all sessions are low stress and a positive experience for your dog.
+It's important that you know that I listen hard to your pet, and never use forceful restraint or techniques.
+For some pets, it takes longer to trust a stranger and be receptive to their touch.
+My goal is that all sessions are low stress and a positive experience.

-The number of recommended sessions will vary based on the dog's health status and your goals for incorporating canine massage into your dog's wellness plan.
-During the initial consultation, we will discuss a massage treatment plan that makes sense for you and your dog.
+The number of recommended sessions will vary based on the pet’s health status and your goals for incorporating massage into their wellness plan.
+During the initial consultation, we will discuss a massage treatment plan that makes sense for you and your pet.

 how do i need to prepare my home for your visit?

 No need to clean for my visit!
-After working with your dog, I guarantee there will be even more hair tumbleweeds to vacuum.
+After working with your pet, I guarantee there will be even more hair tumbleweeds to vacuum.

 However, it is important that distractions are minimized as much as possible during the session.
 Don't be offended if I request that you turn off the TV or radio, or if we save conversation and questions for the conclusion of the session.
 I may also ask that other family members (both human and furry!) hang out in a different room during the session.
 When I work on your pet, being present and reading their body language is critical.